vkadlcik/DB48X-on-DM42/help/db50x.md

 Select multiples of π as the angular unit.
 A full circle is 2π radians, shown as a multiple of π.

+## SetAngleUnits

+When this setting is active, inverse trigonometric functoins `asin`, `acos` and `atan` return a unit value with a unit corresponding to the current `AngleMode`.
+This makes it possible to have values on the stack that preserve the angle mode they were computed with.
+The opposite setting is `NoAngleUnits`.

+Note that the `sin`, `cos` and `tan` will copmute their value according to the unit irrespective of this setting.
+In other words, `30_° SIN` will always give `0.5`, even when computed in `Rad` or `Grad` mode,

+## NoAngleUnits

+This is the opposite setting to `SetAngleUnits`.
+Inverse trigonometric functions behave like on the original HP-48 calculator, and return a numerical value that depends on the current angle mode.

 # Command display